inorikiseki/nodi/nodic/general/file_ka_directory_ka.md

 A directoy carries infomations, files carries informations, so why we distinguished them in the past?
 We need a different strategy for now.

+## Essence

+So, what is exactly the delimma we are facing?
+We can easlily break a concept into two divergence.

+For me and nodic, the concept is a meta.

+we break a meta into its divergences. but we are usually do not have a effective method to treat it back when we need.

+can't directory just be viewed as a special file that contain only other file or directoy.

+When we break it down into file and directory, i cant easily restore it back.

+i refer it to as [file directory]. so we can't deal with it in a univerally perspective.
+We are leading ourself into the corner of the meta space.

+The more divergences we made, the more complexity we introduce.

+And that meta matters, meta always provide a way for us to treat divergences back to its primitive concept(meta).